microsoft/ignite-learning-paths/aiml/aiml20/DEMO Setup.md

 These tasks were performed ahead of time for the AIML20 presentation.
 Follow these same steps to prepare for the remaining demo scripts.

+## Clone the repository to your local machine

+You will need the contents of https://github.com/microsoft/ignite-learning-paths/tree/master/aiml/aiml20 on your local machine.
+The easiest way to do this is to visit the [Ignite Learning Paths repository](https://github.com/microsoft/ignite-learning-paths) and click the "Clone or download" button.
+We will refer to files relative to the `aiml/aiml20` folder.

 ## Sign up for an Azure Subscription

 If you don't already have an Azure subscription, you can [sign up